gkosm314/zzzmachine/README.md

  * Implement GUI
  * Create an installer
  * Add support for Windows
- * Create a user-frienly way to complete Google Drive authentication
+ * Create a user-friendly way to complete Google Drive authentication